jessicascarborough/432-2021/labs/lab06/lab06_instructions.md

     [tutorial](https://www.emilyzabor.com/tutorials/rmarkdown_websites_tutorial.html)
     might be of some help to you, as well, if you’re looking to create a website just using R Markdown (and perhaps some Github.)

+**Note** If you find a helpful resource for using blogdown to build a personal website other than those listed above, please feel encouraged to pass it along through Piazza in the lab06 folder.
+We’ll give some class participation credit for useful suggestions.

 ## Why do it?